JohannesFriedrich/hystReet/README.md

 ## Introduction

-[hystreet](https://hystreet.com) is a company collecting pedestrains in german cities.
-After registering you can download the data for free from 19 cities.
+[hystreet](https://hystreet.com) is a company that collects data on pedestrian traffic in shopping streets of different German cities.
+After registering you can access and download the data via their website.

 ## Installation

-Until now the package is not on CRAN but you can download it via GitHub with the following command:
+Until now the package is not on CRAN but you can install it from GitHub with the following command:

 ``` r